neomatrix531/Dev-xomxo/README.md

 dev-xomxo is da best
-past preview i you could actually do anything in zombo.com i bet this website will become popular
+past preview if you could actually do anything in zombo.com i bet this website will become popular